henrikra/slack-auto-remote-status/README.md

 OFFICE_NETWORK=YOUR_OFFICE_NETWORK_NAME
 ```

-3. Open `networkWatcher.plist` and change value of `ProgramArguments` to a path pointing to `slack-auto-remote-status.sh`
+3. Open `com.slack.watcher.plist` and change value of `ProgramArguments` to a path pointing to `slack-auto-remote-status.sh`
-4. Make sure network watcher is started when you log in with `cp networkWatcher.plist ~/Library/LaunchAgents`
+4. Make sure network watcher is started when you log in with `cp com.slack.watcher.plist ~/Library/LaunchAgents`
 5. Logout and login
 6. Now your Slack status automatically based on your WIFI name!